-You can divide the grains to different bottles and feed more milk, this will help grains to avail more nutrients in the food.
+You can divide the kefir grains to different bottles and feed more milk, this will help grains to avail more nutrients in the milk.

 To conclude, we should always remember milk kefir grains are living things, consisting of good bacteria’s and yeast, they need to be carefully handled and fed with good amount of feed (organic and full fat milk on frequent basis) to be nurtured, reproduce and stay healthy.